Tranquil Bathroom Wall Art: 8 Calming Landscape Picks

 What kind of art makes a bathroom feel tranquil?

 Soft, low-contrast landscapes: misty hills, still water, quiet gardens, and distant mountains in gentle greens and soft blues.
-Keep it calm — one or two restful pieces do more than a busy wall.
+One or two restful pieces do more than a busy wall.

 What colors make a bathroom feel calm and tranquil?